Shados/factorio-data-massaging/schemas/runtime-api-docs-v1.md

+Quirks:
 - `ParameterGroups` do not always have a `description` field, despite it not being labelled as optional.